 - Out-of-network care?
 What costs will you face for out-of-network coverage?
 It’s important to know if you travel outside of your region and provider’s network, as you may have to pay more than usual.

 Luckily, I was approved for my policy on my first try.
 But others might not be so lucky.

 For now, it’s possible you might not be able to buy health insurance at all.
-Depending on state laws, insurance providers may be able to deny coverage based on prexistining conditions.
+Depending on state laws, insurance providers may be able to deny coverage based on preexisting conditions.

 This will change in 2014 with Obamacare.
 Insurers won’t be able to deny coverage based on preexisting conditions.
-Small business and individuals will have access to state marketplaces that is supposed to make shopping for insurance easier, too.
+Small businesses and individuals will have access to state marketplaces that are supposed to make shopping for insurance easier, too.